karanWD/next-ecommerce/README.md

 ![ts](https://badgen.net/badge/Built%20With/TypeScript/blue) ![vercel](https://img.shields.io/github/deployments/satnaing/e-commerce/production?label=vercel&logo=vercel&logoColor=white) [![Prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 An e-commerce web application developed with Next.JS and TypeScript.
 Tailwind CSS is used for styling and React's Context API is used for state management.
-Custom REST API is used as a backend .
+Custom REST API is used as a backend.

 ## Features